 But like in any respectable gang, the exit is the hard part.

-My exit from paradise started with an earthquake.
-Clearly the place could feel what was coming.
+My exit from paradise started with an earthquake (my bed was shaking but that was nothing for the veterans around who didn’t seem to care).
+But clearly the place could feel what was coming.
 The earthquake was then followed by some seriously rough seas, leaving quite a few of my fellow travelers hurling from the back of the boat (sorry guys!).

 But since I happen to love the ocean, I just had blast.